lespicker/tachyons-one-page-scroll/content/news/2012-04-11-the-tsunami-that-wasnt-thank-god.md

 - Sri Lanka
 - tsunami
 ---
 I'm sitting here in my nearly empty hotel, after being one of only two people in the restaurant.
 At 2:49 this afternoon, as I was on safari in Yala National Park in Sri Lanka, the government ordered all tourists evacuated from the area.
-An 8.8 magnitude earthquake of the Sumatran coast triggered fears of a tsunami.
+An 8.8 magnitude earthquake off the Sumatran coast triggered fears of a tsunami.
 In 2004, Sri Lanka lost 30,000 people, including many tourists, as a result of a similar earthquake near Sumatra.
 In that tsunami, most of the damage occurred along the southern and south-western coastal areas.

 <a href="http://blog.lesterpickerphoto.com/wp-content/uploads/2012/04/map_of_sri-lanka.jpg"><img class="alignnone size-medium wp-image-2077" title="map_of_sri-lanka" src="http://blog.lesterpickerphoto.com/wp-content/uploads/2012/04/map_of_sri-lanka-300x225.jpg" alt="" width="300" height="225"></a>